Events

 Friends of Lancaster City Museum

-Join us at Lancaster City Museum for regular lunchtime lectures organised by the Friends of Lancaster City Museum.
-Everyone is welcome and there’s no need to book, just drop in.
+Drop in to Lancaster City Museum for regular lunchtime lectures organised by the Friends of Lancaster City Museum.
+Everyone is welcome and there’s no need to book.

 - £2 charge for non-members.